open-telemetry/semantic-conventions/docs/database/database-spans.md

 > [!NOTE]
 > Exception stack traces could be very long and are expensive to capture and store.
-> Exceptions which are not handled by instrumented libraries are likely to be caught,
+> Exceptions which are not handled by instrumented libraries are likely to be handled
-> logged, and handled by the caller.
+> and logged by the caller.
-> Exceptions that are not handled will be recorded by the outermost (local root) instrumentation
+> Exceptions that are not handled will be recorded by the outermost (local root)
-> such as HTTP or gRPC server.
+> instrumentation such as HTTP or gRPC server.

 ## Common attributes